The application deadline has been extended to April 22.

-The Coral Reef Ecology course at the Bermuda Institute of Ocean Sciences is an intensive, integrated program comprised of lectures, precepts, laboratory exercises, field (SCUBA) surveys and readings from the primary literature with attention given to active areas of research.
+The Coral Reef Ecology course at the Bermuda Institute of Ocean Sciences is an intensive, integrated program comprised of lectures, laboratory exercises, field (SCUBA) surveys and readings from the primary literature with attention given to active areas of research.
 The course culminates with a morning of oral presentations where the students present their analysis and research on the data sets collected during the field and lab work.
-Follow this link for more information and an example schedule.
+Further course information can be found here.

 Application Instructions & Financial Aid Information

-Partial scholarships may be available for summer course fees; we do not award scholarships toward travel.
+Partial scholarships are available for summer course fees.
+We do not award scholarships toward travel costs.
 To apply for a scholarship please fill out the appropriate section at the end of the application form and submit a statement of need along with the core application documents.
 All students accepted into a BIOS summer course are eligible to receive a partial scholarship from BIOS scholarship funding.
-Information on summer course scholarships, generally, as well as eligibility for specific scholarships, can be found on the Scholarships page.
+Information on summer course scholarships, generally, as well as eligibility for specific scholarships, can be found on the scholarships page.
 Dalhousie students may apply for scholarships to attend BIOS summer courses through the Dalhousie-BIOS Experiential Learning Fund; please refer to the Dalhousie-BIOS Application for Undergraduate Scholarships for the deadline, more information and how to apply.

-Please note that BIOS may cancel a summer course pending insufficient enrollment.
+Please note that BIOS may cancel a summer course if there is insufficient enrollment.